-This is an adrenaline fuelled that won’t fail in blowing your mind.
+This is an adrenaline fuelled adventure that will totally blow your mind.
 The mountain passes you’ll cross on this adventure are twice as high as most in Europe and infinitely more challenging.
 We tackle the infamous Killar to Kishtwar road that will have you gripping onto your handlebars for dear life.
 Not for the faint hearted, this road has 600m drop offs with no guard rails.
 Thankfully, we’ll probably be the only ones crazy enough to attempt it so there won’t be a crazy truck driver coming the other way.

 After a welcome party in Shimla, we’ll head north towards Manali before crossing the imposing Rohtang Pass which has featured on an episode of Ice Road Truckers Deadliest Roads.
 It’s far safer now but it’s still challenging if the weather is questionable.
 It is a narrow and sinuous string of road that snakes its way through a lush green forest and above the tree line to valleys of the Lahaul District on the other side.